 THE VAST PROPORTIONS of the berg (right) may be fairly appreciated by comparing it with the sailing vessel seen close to the opposite side of it.
 Icebergs are avoided to-day by confining ships to specially charted tracks which vary according to the season.
 Wireless enables vessels to receive warnings broadcast by the International ice patrol of the position and course of he drifting ice.

 Building ships’ models is a fine art reaching back to long-past ages - an international art that will never lose its appeal while men love ships and the sea.
-In this chapter, Lieut-Com.
-E. Keble Chatterton describes some of the most famous ship models in existence and considers little-known aspects of the fine art of model-making.
-There is a complementary article on Marine Models in part 35.
+This chapter describes some of the most famous ship models in existence and considers little-known aspects of the fine art of model-making.

 The raising of three ships sunk in unusual circumstances provided the salvage experts with difficult problems that were surmounted by many ingenious devices.
 This part describes the salvage of the troopship Onwardat Folkestone, and of the cruiser HMS Gladiator in the Solent.
-You can read more in chapter XII of David Masters’ book The Wonders of Salvage.
 This is the third article in the series Dramas of Salvage.
-It was written by David Masters and is concluded in part 10.
+It is concluded in part 10.

 GATEWAY OF DANGER.
 A remarkable berg which had assumed the form of a giant portal photographed in the North Atlantic.
 Drifting steadily southwards, bergs of this size, whose height may be 150 feet above water and whose weight some thousand million tons, are always gradually melting below the water, until finally the mass becomes top-heavy, overturns and another stage of dissolution begins.